foureyes/csci-ua.0101-spring2016-004/slides/16/oop.markdown

 	* first name
 	* last name
 	* 10 homework grades (all ints)
-* you'd like to be able to access each data point above on their own (just pull out first name, for example), or as a group (retrieve a person's _full_ name)
+* you'd like to be able to access each data point above on its own (just pull out first name, for example), or as a group (retrieve a person's _full_ name)
-* you'd like to be able to run calculations on the homework grades (like average homework score)
+* you'd like to be able to run calculations and access a single student's homework grades (like average homework score)

-__How would I store this data in my program?
-What variable(s) and type(s) of variables would I use?__ &rarr;
+__How would we store this data in my program?
+What variable(s) and type(s) of variables would we use?__ &rarr;
 </section>

 <section markdown="block">